bruvellu/terebratalia-wnts/2-text/wnt.md

 This variable nature of Wnt expression might be an important factor influencing axial evolution.
 Evolutionary changes in the ligand--receptor context could effectively alter cell fates and morphogenetic events, generating tissue and shape diversity and providing a basis for developmental innovations along the body [@Lee2006-yw; @Guder2006-fu; @Loh2016-pz].
 Such Wnt function shuffling is indeed associated with novelties in the chordate lineage [@Somorjai2018-fw].
-We thus hypothesize that the evolutionary shuffling of Wnt expression domains may be one mechanism contributing to the diversification of the body axis in animals.
+Investigating the combinatorial landscape of Wnt signaling components across the phylogeny will be crucial to uncovering the role of Wnt shuffling as a potential mechanism contributing to the diversification of the metazoan body axis.

 <!--The finding that the same ligand can be expressed in subregions that undergo different developmental fates and morphogenetic processes also indicates that the local receptor-context matters for development and may have been associated with an evolutionary innovation of lecithotrophic brachiopod larvae---the reversible mantle lobe.-->
 <!--These data raise the idea that changes in these Wnt transcriptional subregions may have been important for the evolution of the primary body axis in animals.-->